masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ### D) Problems with synchronous programming
 Synchronous programming is straightforward.
 It’s easier to write code.
 Basically, synchronous programming can be used when the aim is for simplicity rather than efficiency.
 Because synchronous programming is the default, developers don’t need to worry about whether or not it’s possible to build asynchronous applications.
-But when the code becomes incrementally larger it's hard to manage numerous actions, time-consuming waits, Preventing problems to stop lots of function execution sequences that are controlled internally from other functions, Worse user experience when massive hits of too many requests etc. We will now analyze the problems below.
+But when the code becomes incrementally larger it's hard to manage numerous actions, time-consuming waits, Preventing problems to stop lots of function execution sequences that are controlled internally from other functions, Worse user experience when massive hits of too many requests etc. We will now analyze the problems belows.

 **Let's see the synchronous programming examples again**,